yourowngateway/my.owngateway/docs/CONTRIBUTING.md

 # Contributing

 We welcome contributions from the community!
-If you would like to contribute to Hyperswitch, please follow our contribution guidelines.
+If you would like to contribute to OwnGateway, please follow our contribution guidelines.

 ### Commit Conventions